ftayyab/ogrinfo-validator/README.md

 ogrinfo-validator wraps the `ogrinfo` GDAL tool to retrieve information about provided vector datasets.
 This package also allows the user to validate their vector data source against set criteria.
+Validation includes:
+- Ability to determine if number of features is beyond specified limit
+- If extent of the Vector Dataset is Incorrect

 ## Installation